 or call 1-800-456-2323 or start a Live Chat

-Vaginal burning can be a constant irritation or can occur intermittently when irritants are introduced to the vaginal region (such as during intercourse or when clothing or other objects come in contact with the area).
+Vaginal burning or a burning feeling when you urinate can be a constant irritation or can occur intermittently when irritants are introduced to the vaginal region (such as during intercourse or when clothing or other objects come in contact with the area).
 Burning can begin suddenly or gradually grow in intensity over a period of time.
 In some cases, vaginal burning goes away on its own, but in cases where the burning is caused by an STD, medication is required to treat the burning.

 An internal burning or painful sensation during urination is usually a sign of a bladder or urinary tract infection or an allergic reaction.
 Non-sexual causes are the same as external burning, but can also include trauma to the vagina.
 In rare cases, an allergic reaction to semen can cause internal vaginal burning.